Student Health Insurance FAQs

-International students enrolled into an Optional Practical Training Program (OPT) are eligible to enroll into the student health plan, but will need to contact our office for eligibility requirements enrollment forms.
+International students enrolled in an Optional Practical Training Program (OPT) are eligible to enroll in the student health plan but will need to contact our office for eligibility requirements enrollment forms.

 - Alternatively, once a student has registered for 8 or more credit hours, the health insurance requirement will be on their MyBGSU To Do List.
 At this point, students are able to complete the enrollment or waiver process within their MyBGSU account.

 - The health insurance deadline will be extended for all students that are registering for classes after the established deadline.

 - Health insurance fees are not placed on student accounts until after their course registration of 8 or more credit hours on main campus (domestic students) or 1 or more credit hours (international students).

 If you have already completed the online waiver and later need to enroll in the plan, please contact our office to find out your enrollment options.